gerkElznik/gerkElznik.github.io/_posts/2022-04-07-provision-personal-helm-chart-repo.md

 ![Release Helm Charts](/assets/images/github-actions-chart-release.png "Release Charts")

-Once these complete you should be able to see the new helm chart release:
+Once these are complete you should be able to see the new helm chart release:

 ![Releases](/assets/images/github-releases.png "Releases")